 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
 Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

-If at any time during the repayment period you enter an approved residency or internship program, you may contact us to request the Residency/Internship Deferment.
-To apply for the Residency/Internship Deferment, you must submit a form completed by you and an official from the residency or internship program to us for consideration.
-If you receive the Deferment, the Current Amount Due you will be required to pay each month during the deferment period will reflect the same repayment option that applied to your loan during the in-school period.
-Deferment periods are issued in up to 12-month increments.
-You can receive a maximum of five 12-month deferment periods (60-month maximum).
+To apply for this deferment, customers and an official from the internship, clerkship, fellowship, or residency program must complete and submit a deferment form to us for consideration.
+If approved, the loan will revert back to the same repayment option that applied during the in-school period for up to 12 months.
+Customers can apply for and receive a maximum of four 12-month deferment periods.
 Interest is charged during the deferment period and Unpaid Interest may be added to the Current Principal at the end of each deferment period, which will increase the Total Loan Cost.

 SALLIE MAE RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 CHECK SALLIEMAE.COM FOR THE MOST UP-TO-DATE PRODUCT INFORMATION.